quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 ```

 At this point, we are ready to feed the $64 \times 64$ symbolic Hamiltonian to the block-diagonalization routine of Pymablock.
-However, we anticipate that the diagonal elements of the Hamiltonian will appear in the denominators in the effective Hamiltonian.
+However, we anticipate two facts:

+- The diagonal elements of the Hamiltonian will appear in the denominators in the effective Hamiltonian.
 These elements correspond to the dot energies $E_n = U (N - n)^2 / 2$ and the energies of the superconductors $E_{\alpha}$.
+- The unperturbed Hamiltonian is block-diagonal in the basis we have chosen.

 To make the denominators simpler, we replace the dot energies with $E_n$ right away.

 ```{code-cell} ipython3